Your Security is important to us and we want to educate and provide you with tools and resources that will assist you in preventing identity theft.

 Keep in mind however, that even if you think your security has been compromised it does not automatically mean that you are a victim of identity theft.
-It might be an incorrect entry or an isolated incident of theft from your account that is quickly resolved by calling People’s Bank at 866.454.4735.
+It might be an incorrect entry or an isolated incident of theft from your account that is quickly resolved by calling us at 866.454.4735.

 How does Identity Theft happen?